Team Building Chicago: 18+ Kickass Ideas to Kickstart Your Next Corporate Event

 Facilitators help each member get through the course, which becomes increasingly complex at each station.
 The hope is that by pushing yourself and each other, you can learn new skills and set new goals when you head back to the office.

-People love improv because you get to play make believe, run around, and get a few laughs.
-Behind all that goofiness though there is a lot of collaboration.
-Improv teaches you how to listen to others, build upon ideas, and take risks.
+There’s more to improv than cracking jokes and acting silly (although, that is a lot of fun!).
+Successful improv requires a lot of collaboration.
+It teaches you how to listen to others, build upon ideas, and take risks.

 Instead of grabbing some beers after quittin’ time with your team, why not brew your own Chicago beer together?

-Brew & Grow offers classes that will teach you about the history of your favorite pint, the basics of brewing and the fundamentals of beer tasting.
+Brew & Grow offers classes that will teach your team about the history of your favorite pint, the basics of brewing, and the fundamentals of beer tasting.
 Your group will also get a chance to participate in every step of the brewing process and even taste your own homemade batch.
 Cheers!

 Who here hasn’t felt trapped on a boring client call or under a pile of work?
-Room Escape Adventures gives you and your team a chance to live out your fleeing fantasies without getting fired.
-Your team can choose from scenarios like “Back to the 90s” or “Trapped in a Room with a Zombie” which may or may not be referring to Tina from Accounting.
+The Escape Game Chicago gives you and your team a chance to live out your fleeing fantasies without getting fired.
+Your team can choose from scenarios like “The Heist” or “Mission: Mars” for a truly out-of-this-world experience.

 Your goal: to escape.
 How do you do it?
 By relying on each other, communicating, and using your brilliant problem-solving skills.